MarianoJT88/Joint-VO-SF/README.md

 - MRPT: http://www.mrpt.org/
 - OpenNI2: https://structure.io/openni

-The project builds a library embedding the main algorithm as well as other classes to read data from datasets and from an RGB-D camera.
+The project builds a library embedding the main algorithm as well as other classes to read data from files/datasets or directly from an RGB-D camera.
 Moreover, it includes 4 different applications to test it.

 ## 2. Usage

-You can compile four different executables:
+You can compile four different executables.
+They all incorporate a 3D visualization that can be used to interact with them.
+Please read the instructions at the beginning of each main file.

-**1)VO-SF-Camera:** It allows to test the algorithm online with an RGB-D camera.
+**1) VO-SF-Camera:** It allows to test the algorithm online with an RGB-D camera.
 Only Asus and PrimeSense cameras are supported in the current version, but you can easily modify it to work with other camera models.
 Just edit the class "RGBD_Camera" in the files "camera.h" and "camera.cpp".

-**2)VO-SF-Datasets:** To test the algorithm with the TUM RGB-D datasets.
+**2) VO-SF-Datasets:** To test the algorithm with the TUM RGB-D datasets.
 However, it is prepared to load these datasets as rawlog files (MRPT format), and therefore you should download them from here:
 http://www.mrpt.org/Collection_of_Kinect_RGBD_datasets_with_ground_truth_CVPR_TUM_2011

 You can save the estimated trajectory and evaluate it directly here:
 http://vision.in.tum.de/data/datasets/rgbd-dataset/online_evaluation

-**3)VO-SF-ImagePair:** This is a simple application to test the algorithm for a single pair of RGB-D images (mostly useful to see the accuracy of the estimated scene flow).
+**3) VO-SF-ImagePair:** This is a simple application to test the algorithm for a single pair of RGB-D images (mostly useful to see the accuracy of the estimated scene flow).
 Set the folder where the images are contained in the main file.
 The image files are expected to have the following names: "depth0.png", "color0.png", "depth1.png" and "color1.png".

-**4)VO-SF-ImageSeq:** To test the algorithm with pre-recorded image sequences.
+**4) VO-SF-ImageSeq:** To test the algorithm with pre-recorded image sequences.
 Set the folder where the images are contained in the main file.
 The image files are expected to have the following names:
 Depth sequence - "d0.png", "d1.png", "d2.png"...
 Color sequence - "i0.png", "i1.png", "i2.png"...

 You can set the first image you want to start with in the main file (initial value in "im_count").
 You can also set a decimation factor with the variable "decimation".

-They all incorporate a 3D visualization that can be used to interact with them.
-Please read the instructions at the beginning of each main file.

 In all cases, the original image resolution must be VGA.
 There is a variable called "res_factor" at the top of the main files which can be set to 1 or 2.
 - If res_factor == 1, the image pyramid is built starting from the full-resolution images (although the solver will only solve until the resolution set by the class variables "rows" and "cols", by default 240 x 320).